hmcts/terraform-module-servicebus-namespace/README.md

 }
 ```

 This example shows you how to deploy a Premium SKU Azure Service Bus with a Private Endpoint, giving it a private IP.
-The Private Endpoint will be attached to one of the default subnets automatically, if you need to override that subnet ID you can with the `subnet_id` input.
+The Private Endpoint will be attached to one of the default subnets automatically, if you need to override the default subnet ID you can with the `subnet_id` input.

 ```terraform
 module "servicebus-namespace" {